 - Suckers, or stringy branches that grow at the base and trunk of the tree

 - Water sprouts, weak branches that grow in clusters parallel to the trunk

 Does Your Tree Need Pruning?

 How Do You Prune Your Tree?

 Proper tree pruning techniques are not one size fits all.
-Not all trees are shaped the same, so some may require different pruning techniques.
+Trees may require different pruning techniques, as they aren’t shaped the same.
 What should be applied to your trees depends on your needs and what is best for the health of your tree.
 Trimming the wrong large branches can not only damage your tree, but it can also be dangerous for you to do alone.